 Note the parent window i.e. the

-root_url is also sometimes referred to as the
+url is sometimes also referred to as the

 url like so:

-Page numbering on Superbooks is kept simple.
+Counting pages on a Superbook is kept very simple.
 The pages are counted from the cover page up until the very end i.e. back of the book.
 Page numbers are displayed on URL bar at the end of the

 root_url or the

-has_page_numbers: onhelps the reader to not only see where they are on the book but it is also the only way for this information to be available on mobile phones (the
+has_page_numbers: true on Superbooks helps the reader to not only see page numbers on the url, but also on the book itself.
+This tells them where they are on the book.
+Note that this is also the only way for this information to be relayed on mobile phones (the

 url bar in portrait mode is too short).
 Read more about accessibility guidelines for Superbooks.